Shut Off Service

 - is enrolled in the Winter Protection Plan

-- has notified us of a qualifying medical emergency in the home
+- has notified us of a critical care customer or qualifying medical emergency in the home

 - has advised us that an unpaid bill is in dispute

 - has not paid for concurrent service at another location